guilsa/meusdireitos/README.md

 # UX improvements

-* Payment flow: Ajaxify it so that everything (payment type, payment, success/error) happens in a single page inside a modal.
+* Payment flow: Ajaxify payment success/error messages so that they happen from a follow up modal.